Peter Hunter Blair: Life

 He was the son of Charles Henry Hunter Blair and his wife Alice Maude Mary France.
 He was educated at Durham School and Emmanuel College, Cambridge.

 Hunter Blair was a fellow of Emmanuel College and Reader in the Department of Anglo-Saxon, Norse and Celtic, University of Cambridge.

+In 1970, Hunter Blair was elected a fellow of the Royal Historical Society and in 1980 to a Fellowship of British Academy.

+Wife

+In 1969 Blair married his third wife, the children's author Pauline Clarke.
+She edited his Anglo-Saxon Northumbria in 1984.